-The Annual Dinner, our premier business event of the year, is highlighted by the induction of the newest class of Great Living Cincinnatians, and marks the changing-of-the-guard of the Chamber’s key volunteer leaders.
+The 2016 Annual Dinner, our premier business event of the year, was highlighted by the induction of the newest class of Great Living Cincinnatians, and marked the changing-of-the-guard of the Chamber’s key volunteer leaders.

-This year's event, presented by PNC, will be held on Thursday, February 18, 2016.
-This years honorees are: Shannon K. Carter, Lorrence T. Kellar, Mitchel D. Livingston, Ph.D., and James C. Votruba, Ph.D.
+This year's event, presented by PNC, was held on Thursday, February 18, 2016.
+This years honorees were: Shannon K. Carter, Lorrence T. Kellar, Mitchel D. Livingston, Ph.D., and James C. Votruba, Ph.D.

 “The actions and passions of these honorees have truly made Cincinnati USA a unique and enticing place to be,” said Jill P. Meyer, President & CEO, Cincinnati USA Regional Chamber.
 “Their contributions have enhanced our region and others, calling attention to the creativity and tenacity of our citizens – and telegraphing the fact that ours is a region where people make a difference.
 On behalf of our Board of Directors and 4,000 members, I’m humbled by their accomplishments and proud to express our gratitude by bestowing the designation of ‘Great Living Cincinnatian’ on these four leaders.”